edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 ### 2. Everyone do (10 minutes)

-* *Open the Code for the above exercise, located in the 5.1.1_coin_flip folder*
+* *Open the Code for the above exercise, located in in-class-exercises/5.1.1_coin_flip/solution folder*

-* *Call on a student to go over the previous exercise*
+* *Call on students to go over the previous exercise*

 ### 3. Instructor do (5 minutes)